dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 Not all screen readers/browser pairs support these patterns though.
 For example, Narrator in every browser except Edge identifies the switch as `button, off` (probably because Narrator is mostly tailored for Edge users).
 As always, build with your target audience in mind.

-**Interactions**
+**System architecture**

-From an operative point of view, the first pattern is probably preferable in cases where the switch's state change is part of a submittable form because the checkbox's value is submitted with all other fields (which is a good practice for progressive enhancement and also more relevant with concepts like [React Server Functions](https://react.dev/reference/react-dom/components/form#handle-form-submission-with-a-server-function)).
+From a system architecture perspective, the first pattern is probably preferable in cases where the switch's state change is part of a submittable form.
+This is because the checkbox's value is submitted with all other fields (which is a good practice for progressive enhancement).

+This approach becomes even more relevant with concepts like [React Server Functions](https://react.dev/reference/react-dom/components/form#handle-form-submission-with-a-server-function).

 The second pattern is instead more suitable when we want the state change to have an immediate effect since that's an expected behavior of the underlying `button` element.

+**The "labeled control side effect"**

 Another big difference, at least from the user agent point of view, is that in the first example the `label` has an associated [labeled control](https://html.spec.whatwg.org/multipage/forms.html#labeled-control) (the checkbox), while in the second **it's just a caption for the button**.

 It might seem a semantic subtlety, but there is a rather interesting side effect: interacting with the label of a labeled control triggers events on the control itself.

 For example, in most browsers, clicking the label of a checkbox will change the checkbox's state, as if we directly clicked on the control.
 This is not the case when we associate a label and a control using `aria-labelledby`.

 So, if we change the second snippet to: